xendit/xendit-qa-assessment/README.md

 This assessment is created with the objective to validate the automation scripting skills of the candidate.
 Expectations from this assessment are the following

--Candidate shall come up with the different test scenarios - such as positive, negative and boundary values-
+*- Candidate shall come up with the different test scenarios - such as positive, negative and boundary values*

--Candidate shall automate the generated test scenarios using any of the below mentioned automation tools sets-
+*- Candidate shall automate the generated test scenarios using any of the below mentioned automation tools sets*

--Automation script to be generated to perform calculation operation using the online calculator screen NOT by using the script variables(e.g develop script to open online calculator and click "1", "+" , "2" in the screen and validate the expected outcome is shown as "3") -
+*- Automation script to be generated to perform calculation operation using the online calculator screen NOT by using the script variables(e.g develop script to open online calculator and click "1", "+" , "2" in the screen and validate the expected outcome is shown as "3")*

 **How to use the existing framework**